 Remember that there are essential oils not recommend for children.
 You can find out more here.

-Lavender oil – widely known for its calming properties, it is antioxidant rich, reducing anxiety and emotional stress, improving quality of sleep, but also helpful in treating burns, wounds, headaches and diabetes
+Lavender oil – widely known for its calming properties, it is antioxidant rich, reducing anxiety and emotional stress, improving quality of sleep, but also helpful in treating burns, wounds, headaches, and diabetes

-Peppermint oil – offering a cooling sensation, it boosts mental focus and when used midday can help to increase energy, but also having calming effect in the body.
+Peppermint oil – offering a cooling sensation, it boosts mental focus and when used midday can help to increase energy but also having a calming effect in the body.
 Known to help with bad breath and digestive issues, respiratory difficulty and is soothing for muscles.
 Peppermint is safe for children ages 6 and older.

 Vetiver oil – known as the “oil of tranquility” is often combined with lavender to promote emotional balance, it calms and focuses the mind.
 Medically it is an antiseptic and antispasmodic, helps with healing of wounds and scars as well as inflammation.
 For those with ADHD, it is known to help with distractibility, increase concentration and impatience.

 Mandarin oil – another type that combines well with lavender, it is quieting.
 Treats acne, insomnia, gut issues, helpful in certain types of cancer, it is antimicrobial, and anti-tumor.
 Good starter for kids who prefer orange flavors/scents